Cumulo-pro/Celestia-monitoring/bridge-monitor/install_bridge_metrics.md

 ## Introduction

 **Node Exporter** is a Prometheus tool that collects operating system and server hardware metrics.
 However, it can also be used to expose custom metrics.

+Prerequisites:
+- Install node_exporter on your server

+## Step 1: Prepare the environment

+Create a **metrics** directory to store metrics scripts.